 market in Europe the Marks & Spencer chain was founded in this

 magnificent Edwardian building in the late 19th century when it started

 operating there as a penny bazaar.
-The market still sells daily essentials such as fruit and vegetables and the building also hosts a monthly night market with pop-up stalls, live music and street food.
+The market still sells daily essentials such as fruit and vegetables.

 Leeds has several major sports teams and the city is also a gateway to some of the finest cycling, walking and climbing routes in the UK.